Connecticut Cerebral Palsy

 The symptoms of cerebral palsy do not worsen as a child grows, but there is no cure for the condition either.
 Various forms of therapy and sometimes surgery can do a lot to help a child with cerebral palsy.

 There are several types of cerebral palsy.
 Some children may have symptoms of more than one type.

 - Spastic cerebral palsy—This is the most common form of cerebral palsy in children.
 It causes muscles to stiffen, making movement difficult.
 Spastic cerebral palsy can affect only one side of the body (spastic hemiplegia), or both legs (spastic diplegia), or all four limbs and the trunk (spastic quadriplegia).

 - Ataxic cerebral palsy—This is the least common type of cerebral palsy.
 It affects a child's coordination and balance.

 - Athetoid cerebral palsy—About 20 percent of children with cerebral palsy have this form, also known as extrapyramidal cerebral palsy.
 It affects the entire body and may cause slow, uncontrolled movements.

 Whatever the type or severity of cerebral palsy affecting your child, if you suspect it's due to medical malpractice, protect your legal rights by discussing your circumstances with a knowledgeable and compassionate law firm.

-Contact a Berkowitz Law Firm cerebral palsy attorney in Stamford, Danbury or Bridgeport, Connecticut, for a free case evaluation today.
+Contact a Berkowitz Law Firm LLC cerebral palsy attorney in Stamford, Danbury or Bridgeport, Connecticut, for a free case evaluation today.